jwllew/dogs-of-zurich/README.md

 ---
 ### Two web-based visualisations of publicly available data.
 I created this project in the completion of a Data Visualisation elective module, as part of my MSc in Computing.
 ---
-I chose this dataset as I wanted to do something different, and avoid data showing correlation or a change over time.
+I chose this dataset as I wanted to do something fun, and avoid data showing correlation or a change over time.
 It soon became apparent to me that maybe the physical details and name of every dog in Zurich (years 2015-2023) didn’t actually have very much to say in the way of a story.
-It was a challenge to try and make something interactive and fun out of this dataset.
+It was a challenge to try and make something interactive and engaging out of this dataset.

 Dataset is available at [Open Data Zurich](https://data.stadt-zuerich.ch/).